Sachar Dental NYC

 What are the goals of extracting a tooth?

 The most obvious short-term goal of a tooth extraction is to treat pain.
 Another common goal of a tooth extraction is to remove an infection.
-Left untreated, infections can spread into the blood and other organs.
+Left untreated, infections can spread into the blood and other organs and be dangerous.

-The difference between a simple tooth extraction and a surgical tooth extraction, is that, in a surgical tooth extraction we need to remove parts of the bone.
+The difference between a simple tooth extraction and a surgical tooth extraction, is that, in a surgical tooth extraction we need to remove parts of the bone to get to the tooth.
 In a simple tooth extraction, we are able to remove the tooth without the need to remove or file the bone.
 An example of a surgical tooth extraction is removing a tooth that has not erupted out of the bone.
 In this case, we need to incise the gum and remove some of the bone in order to access the tooth.
 Sometimes, the tooth needs to be split into several pieces to completely remove it.

-When do we refer more complex tooth extractions to an oral surgeon?
+When do I need to see an oral surgeon?

-For some patients, after your clinical examination and x-rays, we may decide to refer a tooth extraction procedure to an oral surgeon.
+For some patients, after your clinical examination and x-rays, our expert dentists at Sachar Dental NYC may decide to refer a tooth extraction procedure to an oral surgeon.
 We do this when we feel that the patient would be more comfortable having sedation or general anesthesia.
 Also, when we see on x-ray that the jaw nerve is too close to the tip of the root, we will refer these patients to an oral surgeon.

 Prior to deciding to extract a tooth, we will take x-rays.
 We will use our experience and judgment to determine if a tooth can be saved or not.
 If we decide that the tooth cannot be saved, we will then recommend a tooth extraction.
 As always at Sachar Dental NYC, we try to use the most conservative approaches and least invasive procedures.
 We will always try to save the tooth prior to performing an extraction when we decide that there is a good chance that the tooth can be saved.
 As always, we spend time in order to educate our patients about their condition so they can make informed decisions.